BlockHorizons/BlockSniper/README.md

 >
 > More coming soon!

+## Translation
+BlockSniper has a multi-language system, so everybody can have a good time using the plugin.
+We currently have nowhere near enough translated languages though, and we need your help!
+It is very appreciated if you help translate, so please do so whenever you have time.
+The available languages can be found under resources/languages.

 ## How does it work?
 BlockSniper has several commands to edit your world.
 The commands work as follows:
 >> /snipe <type> <radius> <block(s)> : Snipe an edit type at the location you're looking at.